rupertlssmith/elm-realtime/README.md

 # Setting up third party services

 Momento is being used for low-latency pubsub topics.
 Using the Momento console, create an API key.
-For now, create an API key that can acccess all topics and caches.
+For now, create an API key has full access, because it needs to be able to create a topic.
 Download this key into a JSON file.
 The key must be set as an sst secret.

     npx sst secret set MomentoApiKey < ./momento_key.json